GVSU-CIS371/sample-code/Vue.js/Components/LondonFog/README.md

 Contributions to improve the London Fog example are welcome!
 Feel free to submit issues and pull requests.

+## Acknowledgments

+- A special thank you to Divya Sasidharan for her original tutorial that inspired this Vue 3 adaptation.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.